Faculty and Staff Tuition Benefits

 How to Apply

 Upon receipt of a Tuition Remission Application, the Office of Financial Assistance will determine the appropriate level of remission credit and communicate the eligibility amount directly to the Billing Office.
 Although tuition remission may cover all or most of a student's costs, students still must claim their classes for each respective academic period.
-Non-covered tuition balances, fees*, and residence hall charges may be paid on Bradley's Monthly Payment Plan or Deferred Payment Plan options.
+Non-covered tuition balances, fees*, and residence hall charges may be paid in full or through Bradley's deferred payment plan.

 *Non-covered fees include: student activity fee, student health fee, course fees, and course surcharges.